One of the biggest skills that I believe Pre-K and Kindergarten students can benefit from the most is Visual Discrimination.

 Like these ideas?
 Go ahead and PIN IT!

-Here a few links for similar products to the ones I have used.
+Here are a few links for similar products to the ones I have used.

 (These are Amazon Affiliate links.)